…hangs in the air.

 And maybe that’s the problem.

-But whenever the Anthem is unfurled, the question hangs in the air.
+But whenever the Anthem is unfurled, the question which remains unanswered.

-Differing opinions are healthy in a free society.
+Differing opinions are healthy and necessary in a free society:

 Red and Blue